rymai/on_the_snow/README.md

 # On The Snow API Wrapper
 [![Gem Version](https://badge.fury.io/rb/on_the_snow.png)](http://badge.fury.io/rb/on_the_snow) [![Build Status](https://secure.travis-ci.org/rymai/on_the_snow.png?branch=master)](http://travis-ci.org/rymai/on_the_snow) [![Dependency Status](https://gemnasium.com/rymai/on_the_snow.png)](https://gemnasium.com/rymai/on_the_snow) [![Code Climate](https://codeclimate.com/github/rymai/on_the_snow.png)](https://codeclimate.com/github/rymai/on_the_snow) [![Coverage Status](https://coveralls.io/repos/rymai/on_the_snow/badge.png?branch=master)](https://coveralls.io/r/rymai/on_the_snow)

-This is an OnTheSnow Web Services REST API Ruby wrapper that aims to support all the API methods.
+This is an [OnTheSnow Web Services REST API](http://www.onthesnow.com/ots/webservice_tools/OTSWebService2009.html) Ruby wrapper that aims to support all the API methods.

+* Tested against Ruby 1.9.2, 1.9.3, Rubinius (1.9) & JRuby (1.9).
+* Not compatible with Ruby 1.8!

 ## Installation